ROCm/MIVisionX/README.md

 ## Toolkit

-[MIVisionX Toolkit](toolkit/README.md), is a comprehensive set of helpful tools for neural net creation, development, training, and deployment.
-The Toolkit provides you with helpful tools to design, develop, quantize, prune, retrain, and infer your neural network work in any framework.
-The Toolkit is designed to help you deploy your work to any AMD or 3rd party hardware, from embedded to servers.
+[MIVisionX Toolkit](toolkit/README.md) is a comprehensive set of helpful tools for neural net creation, development, training, and deployment.
+The Toolkit provides useful tools to design, develop, quantize, prune, retrain, and infer your neural network work in any framework.
+The Toolkit has been designed to help you deploy your work on any AMD or 3rd party hardware, from embedded to servers.

-MIVisionX provides you with tools for accomplishing your tasks throughout the whole neural net life-cycle, from creating a model to deploying them for your target platforms.
+MIVisionX toolkit provides tools for accomplishing your tasks throughout the whole neural net life-cycle, from creating a model to deploying them for your target platforms.

 ## Utilities